Insurance Fraud in the COVID-19 Era

 - Claims for services never provided or equipment never delivered

-- Controversies with neighbors, contractors, or municipalities
+- Controversies with neighbours, contractors, or municipalities

 - Different or changing versions of the events leading to the loss